How do you deal with failure? Do you struggle with setbacks or get upset about losing?

-1. Embrace More Challenges
+1. Embrace more challenges

 Failing can be tough when you have a fixed mindset.
-When we feel like our failures represent our limits, we avoid situations that might could highlight those limitations.
+When we feel like our failures represent our limits, we avoid situations that could highlight those limitations.
 Develop your staying power and psychological flexibility by taking on new situations where failure is a definite possibility.
 If and when you fail, try again.

 By changing your approach and learning from your setback, success will follow at some point.
 You’ll learn a valuable lesson about perseverance and your capabilities.

-2. View Growth as a Process
+2. View growth as a process

 Our accomplishments or failures don’t define our experiences.
-When you can embrace the whole journey – with all its obstacles and hitches – you’ll become more comfortable with being uncomfortable.
+When you can embrace the whole journey with all its obstacles and hitches, you’ll become more comfortable with being uncomfortable.

-We, as a society, are very focused on end results, which sometimes blinkers us to the baby steps that even pros take to get there.
+Lots of us tend to be very focused on end results, which sometimes blinkers us to the baby steps that even pros take to get there.

-Try engaging with learning experiences, and accepting them for what they are.
+Try engaging with learning experiences and accepting them for what they are.
 Everyone learns, fails, and grows at their own pace, and you are your own person.
 Whether it’s mastering a new skill or conquering a long-standing fear, you’ll get there; remind yourself of that.

-What works for one person won’t work for another – with hard work and dedication, you’ll find a pathway that works for you.
+What works for one person won’t work for another.
+With hard work and dedication, you’ll find a pathway that works for you.

-4. Everyone Fails
+4. Everyone fails

 Everyone makes mistakes.
 To nurture a growth mindset, you can start by acknowledging this, then accepting it.
-You’re not the first one to slip up, and it doesn’t define who you are: others have been there before you.
+You’re not the first one to slip up, and it doesn’t define who you are; others have been there before you.
 Keep going, trust in yourself, and look within yourself for validation, not outside.
 Be realistic.

-5. Develop Resilience
+5. Develop resilience